What Mini-Tools.uk is

 What kinds of tools are on the site

-• UK finance calculators, including tax, VAT, mortgage, stamp duty, IR35 and dividend planning tools.
+- UK calculators, including tax, VAT, mortgage, stamp duty, IR35 and dividend planning tools.

-• Privacy and security helpers, including a browser-side password generator.
+- Security & Privacy Tools, including a browser-side password generator.

 Contact and feedback